 5 Ways Commercial Properties Can Become More Environmentally Friendly

-It’s 2020, and we’ve come a long way as a society with so many advances in engineering, technology and medicine.
+We’ve come a long way as a society with so many advances in engineering, technology and medicine.
 As areas continue to develop, cities become more inhabited, buildings get larger and energy output increases.
 While this a great thing for our generation, one thing has also surfaced to the top of crisis monitoring; sustainability.

 As business leaders, it’s important to play a part in helping create a landscape for future generations.
 According to the U.S. Energy Information Administration, residential and commercial real estate sectors accounted for nearly 40% of total U.S. energy consumption in 2018.
 The Urban Land Institute also notes that commercial buildings account for 39% of global carbon emissions.
 While the Department of Energy has established national efficiency standards for a number of products such as appliances, equipment and lighting, these guidelines don’t necessarily account for buildings themselves.
 It’s up to building owners and developers to help continue the green effort and offset energy consumption.